-Many students of Hanze UAS deliver outstanding results in the field of social and cultural involvement and innovation.
-Hanze UAS is proud of these students and has therefore created two student awards: the Henk Pijlman Innovation Award and the Hannie Schaft Award.
-Every second year the Henk Pijlman Innovation Award is given to a student of Hanze University of Applied Sciences, Groningen for a final paper.
+Many Hanze students achieve remarkable things in the areas s of social and cultural involvement and innovation.
+As Hanze we are proud of these students and have therefore created two student awards: the Henk Pijlman Innovation Award and the Hannie Schaft Prize.
+Every second year the Henk Pijlman Innovation Award is given to a student of Hanze University of Applied Sciences for a final paper.
+In 2023, the Henk Pijlman Innovation Prize was awarded to Claudio Cavalieri.

-This final paper is about practice-based research of a complex problem that was tackled effectively and which has led to an innovative solution for the professional field.
-The Henk Pijlman Innovation Award is both an honorary prize and a monetary award of 2,000 euros and a unique object, designed by Kim van den Belt (Minerva Art Academy).
-The winners of the 2nd and 3rd prizes will each receive 500 euros.
+This final paper is about practice-based research of a complex problem that has been tackled effectively and which has led to an innovative solution for the professional field.
+The Henk Pijlman Innovation Award is both an honorary prize and a monetary award of 2,000 euros accompanied by a unique object, designed by Kim van den Belt (Minerva Art Academy).
+The winners of the second and third prizes will each receive 500 euros.

-Eligible for nomination are assignments completed by Hanze University of Applied Sciences, Groningen students which:
+Eligible for nomination are assignments completed by Hanze students which:

-- effectively addressed a complex problem with groundbreaking research;
+- have effectively addressed a complex problem with ground-breaking research

-- have been awarded a minimum mark of 8 or comparable.
+- have been assessed with a minimum grade of 8 or equivalent.

 The jury

-- Dina Boonstra, managing director NV NOM, chair supervisory board Hanze University of Applied Sciences and chair of the jury
+- Ms Dina Boonstra, Director of NV NOM, Chair of the Supervisory Board of Hanze University of Applied Sciences and chair of the jury.

-- Jan Hugo Nuijt, director Staf Office Marketing & Communication, Hanze University of Applied Sciences (with regards to the social mission 'Strengthening a livable en sustainable Netherlands’)
+- Mr Jan Hugo Nuijt, Director of Marketing & Communication, Hanze University of Applied Sciences (representing the social mission ‘Strengthening a liveable and sustainable Netherlands’).

-- Lieke Dalstra, (with regards to the social mission ‘Transition to a healthy and active society’)
+- Ms Lieke Dalstra, (representing the social mission ‘Transition to a healthy and active society’).

-- Kuneke Schraagen, Dean of the School of Communicatie, Media & IT (with regards to the social mission ‘Digital transformation’)
+- Ms Kuneke Schraagen, Dean of the Institute of Communication, Media & IT (representing the social mission ‘Digital Transformation’).

-- Carlo Ezinga, Directeur Coöperatieve Rabobank (with regards to the social mission ‘Energy transition and circularity’)
+- Mr Carlo Ezinga, Director of Coöperatieve Rabobank (representing the social mission ‘Energy Transition and Circularity’).

 Winner Henk Pijlman Innovation Award 2023

-Claudio Cavalieri, student Sensor Technology (Institute of Engineering), focused on the problem of ammonium pollution in agriculture with his thesis ‘Sensor Application For The Fermolyzer: To Calculate Ammonium Ion Concentration by Measuring Ammonia Gas, pH, & Temperature‘.
-Regulation of ammonia pollution has led to a deep and protracted conflict between Dutch farmers and the Dutch government.
-Claudio concentrated on finding efficient and reliable ways to convert ammonia into clean nitrogen and hydrogen – the chemical components of green fuels.
-Combining advanced mathematics, programming and sensor technology, he created a prototype of the ‘Fermolyzer’, which measures the amount of ammonia potentially released from the amount of ammonium hydroxide and applies a mathematical formula to calculate the amount of ammonium.
-In his graduation project, Claudio proposes an applied and alternative approach to resolving the ‘nitrogen crisis’.
-In any event, it represents a very promising start.
-The content of Claudio's thesis was easy to understand, so that the jury members were actually able to grasp the background of this highly technical work.
-Of course, this is a very relevant subject and Claudio's work offers significant added value.
-Although the jury acknowledges that his research is only a small part of a larger whole, it praised Claudio for making a breakthrough and taking a very important first step.
+Claudio Cavalieri, a Sensor Technology student (Institute of Engineering), focused his research, ‘Sensor Application For The Fermolyzer: To Calculate Ammonium Ion Concentration by Measuring Ammonia Gas, pH, & Temperature’, on the problem of ammonium contamination in agriculture.
+The regulation of ammonia pollution has led to a deep and prolonged conflict between Dutch farmers and the Dutch government.
+Claudio concentrated on finding an efficient and reliable way to convert ammonium into clean nitrogen and hydrogen, the chemical components of green fuels.
+He created a ‘Fermolyzer’ prototype that combines advanced mathematics, programming, and sensor technology to measure the amount of ammonia that can be released from a quantity of ammonium hydroxide and applies a mathematical formula to calculate the amount of ammonium.
+The jury praised Claudio's breakthrough and this very important first step in this research.

 Watch the video below in which Claudio explains more about his research